DerPavlov/Cannons/README.md

 - 1.20.6 + Support
 - Made ProjectilePiercingEvent cancellable
 - New CannonLinkFiringEvent to handle linked cannons operations
+- CannonDestroyEvent now has the destruction cause in it
 - Upgraded to Java 14 language level

 Optimizations: